lucylow/Covid_Control/README.md

 machine-generated prescriptions may provide policymakers and public health officials with actionable locally-based, customized, and least restrictive intervention recommendations, such as mandatory masks and reduced restaurant capacity.

+This is the submission for Team Covid Control for the XPRIZE Pandemic Response Challenge.
+AI prediction model to estimate daily COVID-19 cases with astronomically high accuracy and prescriptive models for Intervention Plans that minimize infection cases and economic costs.

 ---